 - OCT quantification of retinal layers containing RGC complex (retinal nerve fiber layer, ganglion cell layer, and inner plexiform layer).

-- Histological analysis of the optic nerve to distinguish and quantify healthy axon bundles.
+- Histological analysis of the optic nerve.

 - Visual acuity assessment using optokinetic tracking.